Shayde12/Shayde12.github.io/essays/The-Future-of-Learning.md

 I did not really answer questions in class or in the discord, but I think it would be better to try and answer the questions based on one's own knowledge rather than having to automatically resort to AI

-  8. Asking or answering a smart-question
+  8. Asking or answering a smart question

 Usually if I had a question I would be able to articulate it well enough or show it well enough that I did not have to have AI help me to formulate a question.

-  9. Coding example e.g. “give an example of using Underscore .pluck”
+  9. Coding example e.g. "give an example of using Underscore .pluck"

 I requested coding examples from ChatGPT, particularly for complex functions like Underscore's .pluck, which enhanced my understanding.